MoradSayed/Advanced-Driver-Assistance-Systems/Grad_ws/README.md

 # Python-ROS2 Control System

 This part of the project serves as the decision-making and control component of the autonomous vehicle system.
-It complements the Webots simulation by implementing algorithms for Adaptive Cruise Control (ACC) and Automatic Emergency Braking (AEB), leveraging ROS 2 for communication and control.
+It complements the Webots simulation by implementing algorithms for Adaptive Cruise Control (ACC), leveraging ROS 2 for communication and control.

 ## Features

 - **Adaptive Cruise Control (ACC)**: Dynamically adjusts vehicle speed to maintain a safe distance from the vehicle ahead.

-- **Automatic Emergency Braking (AEB)**: Detects potential collisions and triggers braking to prevent accidents.

 - **ROS 2 Integration**: Communicates with the Webots simulation via ROS 2 topics for seamless sensor data processing and control commands.